hund030/basic-bot-docker/Teams bot deployment on container service.md

     You can remove the `arm/deploy` action in `teamsapp.yml` file since we do not need any Azure resources.

-    > Note that `botFramework/create` action requires `BOT_ID` which is generated by `botAadApp/create` action.
-So `botFramework/create` action should follow `botAadApp/create` action.
-1. Besides a bot registration, Teams Toolkit also creates a Teams app and an Azure Entra App by running the provision command, as it is defined in the provision stage in `teamsapp.yml` file.
-1. Your bot application typically requires at least `BOT_ID` and `BOT_PASSWORD` in the process environment for authorization.
-You can create a secret that serves as environment variables with the following command.
-Ensure to fill in the values in `deploy/env/.env.dev-secrets` beforehand.
-You can find the values in `env/.env.${envName}` and `env/.env.dev.user` after provisioning.
+1. Run the `provision` command in Teams Toolkit.

+1. After provisioning, you can find the `BOT_ID` in `env/.env.${envName}` file and the encrypted `SECRET_BOT_PASSWORD` in `env/.env.${envName}.user` file.
+Click the `Decrypt secret` annotation to get the real value of `BOT_PASSWORD`.

+1. Create a Kubernetes secret that contains `BOT_ID` and `BOT_PASSWORD`.
+You can store the key-value pair in the `./deploy/.env.dev-secrets` first and run the following command to provision the secret.
     ```
-    kubectl create secret generic dev-secrets --from-env-file ./deploy/env/.env.dev-secrets -n $NAMESPACE
+    kubectl create secret generic dev-secrets --from-env-file ./deploy/.env.dev-secrets -n $NAMESPACE
     ```

+### Apply the deployment

+The sample contains an example deployment file `deploy/sso-bot.yaml` for your reference.
+You need to update the placeholders before applying it.

+1. Update the `<image>` placeholder with your image.
+For example, `myacr.azurecr.io/sso-bot:latest`.

+1. Update the `<hostname>` with your ingress FQDN

-1. Update the hostname and your email in the `deploy/sso-bot.yaml` and apply it.
+1. Update the `<email>` with your email address for generating TLS certificate.

+1. Apply `deploy/sso-bot.yaml`.
     ```
     kubectl apply -f deploy/sso-bot.yaml -n $NAMESPACE
     ```

-1. In VS Code `Run and Debug` panel, select the `Launch Remote` configuration and press F5 to preview the Teams bot application that deployed on your on-premise Kubernetes cluster.
+1. In VS Code `Run and Debug` panel, select the `Launch Remote` configuration and press F5 to preview the Teams bot application that deployed on AKS.